-February 9, 2021
+June 28, 2021

-To evaluate the downstream community costs of evictions in Oregon during the pandemic, PSU's Homelessness Research & Action Collaborative used a calculator developed by the University of Arizona and estimates of how many renter households are at risk of eviction.
-The center worked with community partners to gather data from emergency shelters, inpatient and emergency medical services, child welfare, and juvenile justice services.
+Earlier this year, PSU's Homelessness Research & Action Collaborative used a calculator developed by the University of Arizona and estimates of how many renter households are at risk of eviction to evaluate the downstream community costs of evictions in Oregon during the pandemic.
+In light of the state eviction moratorium that is set to expire this month and the CDC moratorium that expires at the end of July, the center is once again looking at the number of households at risk of eviction and the downstream costs.

+The data gathered from emergency shelters, inpatient and emergency medical services, child welfare, and juvenile justice services remain the same.
 Wherever data were not readily available or did not appear to be tracked in Oregon, the center used national averages.